-Course Title: Amerinca History / AMH 2020 /Online /
+Course Title: American History II / AMH 2020 / Online /

-CRN: 30003
+CRN: 30004

-Course number with Section: AMH 2020 01
+Course number with Section: Sect 01

 Course Description: A study of the development of the United States from Reconstruction through the present.
-Included are political, social, economics, and cultural development of the American people and the conditions which led to the emergence of the US as a major world power & changes that the US has had on the world along with the internal changes to US society.
+Included are the political, social, economic, and cultural development of the American people and the conditions that led to the emergence of the US as a major world power & changes that the US has had on the world along with the internal changes to US society.

-Course Location: Online

-Course Day and Time: Online May 22- July 24
+Course Location: Online Course Day and Time: Online May 20- July 22